What is environmentally acquired illness?

-Many people who have been diagnosed with chronic fatigue syndrome (or CFS, also called myalgic encephalomyelitis or ME) or with fibromyalgia are suffering from exposure to mold, biotoxins, and/or other environmental hazards.
-Many ME/CFS patients and fibromyalgia patients get better if they address their exposure to mold and other environmental toxins.
-Similarly, there are lots of patients who have “recovered” from multiple sclerosis, Parkinson’s disease, and other grave illnesses after they discovered that environmental triggers were making them ill and reduced their exposure.
+Many people who have been diagnosed with chronic fatigue syndrome (or CFS, also called myalgic encephalomyelitis or ME) or with fibromyalgia may be suffering from exposure to mold, biotoxins, and/or other environmental hazards.
+Some ME/CFS and fibromyalgia patients may find improvement if they address their exposure to mold and other environmental toxins.
+Similarly, there are some patients who have “recovered” from multiple sclerosis, Parkinson’s disease, and other illnesses after they discovered that environmental triggers were making them ill and reduced their exposure.
 It is not yet known how many illnesses may be caused by environmental exposure.

 How do environmental toxins make people sick?

-Exposure to triggers such as environmental toxins and infections can cause chronic inflammation in multiple body systems.
-These triggers cause damage to the immune system, the brain, the heart, the lungs, and many other body systems.
-Exposure to triggers is cumulative and can, over time, cause debilitating chronic illness and even death.
-An important part of the treatment of all EAIs is to reduce exposure to environmental triggers and to help the body to expel toxic buildup through detoxification.
+Exposure to triggers such as environmental toxins and infections may cause chronic inflammation in multiple body systems.
+These triggers may cause damage to the immune system, the brain, the heart, the lungs, and other body systems.
+Exposure to triggers may be cumulative and can, over time, cause debilitating chronic illness in some individuals.
+Why certain people seem to be affected by certain environmental exposures more than others is being investigated.
+The treatment of EAIs often involves reducing exposure to environmental triggers and helping the body to expel toxic buildup through detoxification.
 Treatment of EAIs is more likely to be successful if the patient and physician can identify the specific triggers affecting the patient’s health.
 EAIs are interconnected.
 For example: a person with biotoxin illness is likely to become more sensitive to chemicals and develop multiple chemical sensitivities (MCS).
 Likewise, a person who suffers from chronic Lyme disease is likely to become more sensitive to mold and other toxins found in water-damaged buildings.
 Some people who have become ill from exposure to one set of triggers may become sensitive to wi-fi exposure.

-It is thought that many illnesses not mentioned above may be caused or exacerbated by a person’s exposure to environmental toxins.
-These include:
+It is thought that various illnesses not mentioned above may be caused or exacerbated by a person’s exposure to environmental toxins.
+These may include: